About the Region

 The Leningrad Region is a constituent entity of the Russian Federation.
 The status of the Leningrad Region is determined by the Constitution of the Russian Federation and the Charter of the Leningrad Region.

-The Leningrad Region borders with five constituent entities of the Russian Federation: St. Petersburg (cities with federal status), the Republic of Karelia, the Vologda Region, the Novgorod Region, the Pskov Region, as well as with two states: the Republic of Finland and the Republic of Estonia.
+The Leningrad Region borders with five constituent entities of the Russian Federation: St. Petersburg (cities with federal status), the Republic of Karelia, the Vologda Region, the Novgorod Region, the Pskov Region, and with two states: the Republic of Finland and the Republic of Estonia.

 The territory of the Leningrad Region is 94,667.7 sq. km.

 The population is about 1.9 million people.
 Two-thirds of the population is urban, one third lives in rural areas.
 Representatives of more than 80 nationalities live on the territory of the Leningrad Region.
 Most of them are Russians.
 In addition to the Russians, the indigenous peoples of the North-West of Russia in the Leningrad Region include the peoples of the Finno-Ugric language group – Vepsians, Izhorians and Finns-Ingermanlands.

 Nature.
 In the Leningrad Region, near the sources of the Oyat River, there is the highest point above sea level - the Vepsovskaya Hill (291 m).

 On the territory of the region there are about 1800 lakes, the largest of them and the first largest in Europe is the Ladoga lake, with an area of more than 18 thousand sq. km.
 The total length of all rivers in the Leningrad Region is about 50 thousand km.
 The largest of them are: Luga (353 km), Oyat (266 km), Syas (260 km), Pasha (242 km), Volkhov (224 km), Svir (224 km), Oredezh (192 km), Vuoksa (156 km), Neva (74 km).